richorama/NodeJukebox/readme.md

 ![Jukebox Logo](http://coderead.files.wordpress.com/2013/02/logo.png?w=320)

-A Node.js based jukebox for playing music on Linux or the Raspberry Pi.
+A Node.js jukebox for playing music on Linux (or the Raspberry Pi).

+A .NET version of this project is available [here](https://github.com/richorama/Jukebox).

 ## How it works